Maya-Kalapatapu/nimd/README.md

   – 24 Not Playing
   – 32 Pile Index
   – 33 Quantity
+• Max name length enforced at 72 characters (per spec)
+• Any malformed or incorrectly framed message results in FAIL 10 and the connection closing, as required

 To build: run “make”.
 To start the server: run “./nimd <port>”.
 Use “testc” for interactive play or “rawc” for sending raw protocol messages.
-To test: run "make test"
+To test: run "make test".
 See Automated testing section below for more details.

 ## Extra Credit Implemented
 ### Multi-Game Concurrency
 The server supports multiple simultaneous Nim games.
 A thread-per-game model allows each matched pair of players to run independently while the main thread continues accepting new players.
+Disconnected clients in the waiting lobby are automatically removed before pairing, preventing stale or dead entries.
+This matches the spec’s expected behavior for multi-game servers.

 ### FAIL 22 — Already Playing
 A global thread-safe list tracks all active players and players waiting in the lobby.
-If an OPEN arrives using a name already in use, the server returns FAIL 22 Already Playing.
+If an OPEN arrives using a name already in use (either waiting or currently in a game), the server returns FAIL 22 Already Playing.

 ### FAIL 31 — Impatient
 Each game uses select() to monitor both player sockets.